What is a Vision Statement?

 5. Interconnectedness.

 Our actions affect and influence all others and the natural environment.
-Hunger and poverty are global issues, not the problems of one country or another.
+Hunger and poverty are global issues, not the problems of any one country.
 We must solve this problem not as “donors and beneficiaries” but as global citizens, working as equal partners on a common front to end hunger.

 6. Sustainability.